kevinlimantoro123/tp/docs/UserGuide.md

 **Tip:** You can remove all the contact’s tags by typing `t/` without specifying any tags after it.
 </box>

-* Edit command must contain 1 attribute that is changed.
-If all given edited attributes are the same as the old attributes, the command will show an error.
+* At least one of the optional fields must be provided.
+Edit command must contain at least 1 attribute that is changed to be successful.
 * Edits the contact at the specified `INDEX`.
 The index refers to the index number shown in the displayed contact list.
 The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * Can only edit the phone number and email if they are unique (No duplicates in the address book).
 * When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.